 Carlota Akaneya is a safe restaurant.

-Carlota Akaneya is Europe's first sumibiyaki and one of only four restaurants in Spain to serve certified Kobe Beef wagyū.
+Carlota Akaneya is Europe's first sumibiyaki and one of only five restaurants in Spain to serve certified Kobe Beef wagyū.
 It is also, together with Pilar Akaneya in Madrid, the first establishment in Europe to serve the Japanese muskmelon Crown Melon.
 Viajes National Geographic explains it in its article published on October 22, 2020.

 Carlota Akaneya's story begins in Kyoto.
 During his time in Japan in 2009, Ignasi Elías notices the Akaneya Junshinken restaurant, located on the iconic Ponto-chō street, on the banks of the Kamo River, in Kyoto.
 Inspired by this, in August 2011, Ignasi opened the first sumibiyaki in Europe in Barcelona with his friend Felipe Fernández.
 As a sign of friendship, Ignasi names the restaurant after his mother.